Lamont Sincere: Mixing career

 In 2021, Lamont has established his mixing career with formal education from Full Sail University leading him to become a mix engineer for BE Audio Mixing and selected by MixedByAli to be a mix engineer under his company EngineEars.
-He gainEd the opportunity with the help of his manager Ethelie Evelyn to work with Shawn Barron (Vice President of Motown Records) to mix songs for Cam Wallace reaching 1 million views on Spotify for mixing Retail Remix featuring Wiz Khalifa.
+He gained the opportunity with the help of his manager Ethelie Evelyn to work with Shawn Barron (Vice President of Motown Records) to mix songs for Cam Wallace reaching 1 million views on Spotify for mixing Retail Remix featuring Wiz Khalifa.

 Musical style and influences

 Lamont Sincere has a new age R&B and pop combined sound as a singer.
 He has had songs played on internet and mainstream radio.
-Sincere gets his influential talent from his father who was a guitar player, vocalist and musical artists such as Marvin Gaye, Raphael Saadiq, Usher, 112 and The Temptations.
+Sincere is influenced by his father who was a guitar player, vocalist and musical artists such as Marvin Gaye, Raphael Saadiq, Usher, 112 and The Temptations.
 Being a mix engineer he has been influenced from the teachings of Dave Pensado, Jaycen Joshua, Leslie Brathwaite, Josh Gudwin and MixedByAli.